Check out our latest professional janitorial services tips and tricks for safely removing germs and bacteria in your home, school, or office.

 - Minimizing Cold and Flu Germs at Home

 - How To Clean and Disinfect Schools To Help Slow the Spread of Flu

 Norovirus and other germ outbreaks are no small matter, and they can take a devastating financial and personal toll on homes, schools, and businesses.

-Young children and the elderly are most vulnerable to these illnesses and while the news media continues to spread false information regarding the dangers, the likelihood that a healthy teenager will be sent home from school after being infected, due to poor sanitary practices, and infecting a younger sibling or grandparent is extremely high.
+Young children and the elderly are most vulnerable to these illnesses, and while the news media continues to spread false information regarding the dangers, the likelihood that a healthy teenager will be sent home from school after being infected, due to poor sanitary practices, and affecting a younger sibling or grandparent is exceptionally high.

 If you would like to learn more about the advantages of contracting outsourced janitorial services to remove germs and bacteria from your school or office, contact us today for a free quote!